sjsu-library/unionist/_items/unionist--text-0133.md

 source: The Unionist
 subject: Science; Miscellaneous Filler
 type: Text
-category: Unionist full issue 1833-09-05
+category: Unionist content
 articleType:
 volume: '1'
 issue: '6'
 transcription: "<em>A New Theory.</em>—Dr. S.M.
-Metcalf has just published a work in which he endeavors to show, that <br>terrestrial magnetism and electricity are the same; and that “most striking <br>analogies of caloric and electricity shew that they are radically the same <br>subtle, imponderable, and all pervading element;
+Metcalf has just published a work in which he endeavors to show, that<br>terrestrial magnetism and electricity are the same; and that “most striking<br>analogies of caloric and electricity shew that they are radically the same<br>subtle, imponderable, and all pervading element;
-  that its unequal distribution <br>thro’-out nature, is the cause of all the various attractions of ponderable <br>matter.”— <br><em>N.Y.
+  that its unequal distribution<br>thro’-out nature, is the cause of all the various attractions of ponderable<br>matter.”—<br><em>N.Y.
 Bap.
 Reg.</em>"
 scholarlyNotes: Find-a-grave page for Metcalfe here https://www.findagrave.com/memorial/30068747/samuel-l-metcalfe?_gl=1*1s6bsl9*_ga*MTUyMjQxNDg5NS4xNjU5NTYyOTE2*_ga_B2YGR3SSMB*NDE3NjUyZjMtMTQ5NC00YzNmLThkZTUtOTUzMjNmNTk0OGE1LjcuMS4xNjc4OTE2NTgwLjQxLjAuMA..*_ga_4QT8FMEX30*MTY3ODkxNjM2Ni42LjEuMTY3ODkxNjU4MS40MC4wLjA.
 commentary: 'Samuel Littler Metcalfe (1798-1856) was the author of the 1833 volume
   <em>A New Theory of Terrestrial Magnetism</em>.
 There is an old short article about